RomainTrm/Blog/content/posts/from-a-state-based-to-an-event-sourced-codebase/index.md

         |> List.fold evolve state
 ```

-I'm fully aware that this code implementation already contains some early optimisations: conditions on `PagesPrinted` and `Reloaded` events are not mandatory as emitting them or not doesn't change behavior for an external observer.
+I'm fully aware that this code implementation already contains some early optimizations: conditions on `PagesPrinted` and `Reloaded` events are not mandatory as raising them or not doesn't change behavior for an external observer.
 I chose to do it anyway to make future changes easier.

 The rest of the code (the *imperative shell*) remains the same, you can check it [here](1-events-in-a-black-box.fsx).